Non-routine findings

-Boeing 737 MAX non-routine closure records records review
+Boeing 737 MAX non-routine card records review

 When this review is needed